gregggarrison/Nutrition_RN/README.md

 During these covid / quarantine times I'm sure I'm not the only one who's put on a few extra pounds... so instead of getting in shape/eating better I chose to sit on my ever expanding behind and make an app that I would want to use if (hopefully WHEN) I decide to get the ball rolling.

-This is my first attempt a react-native app which was been fun and challenging.
+This is my first attempt at react-native which was been fun and challenging.
 I am open to any and all feedback so fell free to reach out with suggestions/thoughts.

 ## Contact